Home Types of Contracts Liability Waiver

 Part 5.
 Insurance

-The insurance clause of your liability waiver should clearly state that your liability insurance policy doesn’t cover participant damages.
+The insurance clause of your liability waiver should clearly state what your insurance policy coverage terms are regarding participant damages.
 This statement reinforces the conspicuous language aspect of a liability waiver.

 Part 6.
 Choice of Law